honmanyau/games/reactris/README.md

 that indicates whether it's empty or occupied by part of one of the seven tetrominoes.

-### tetrominoes
+### Tetrominoes

-Each of the tetrominoes can be represented as a 4x4 matrix, in the case of the straight tetromino, or a 3x3 matrix for all other tetrominoes.
+Each of the tetrominoes can be represented as a 4x4 matrix, in the case of the tetromioes I and O, or a 3x3 matrix for all other tetrominoes.
 If the position of each cell in a matrix of size `s` is labelled as `i, j`, where `i` is number row index, and `j` the column index, of a tile with respect to the tetromino matrix, the new position of a given cell after a clockwise rotation of 90˚,